GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 TBD

-- if you forget to pull
+- Always pull the most recent version of a file from GitHub before editing on HackMD.

-- don't switch
+- When you Push HackMD will ask you if you want to switch the formatting.
+Do not switch.

-- give it some time
+- Give GitHub some time to process the files

-- first time vs every other time
+- The first time vs every other time

 - exiting a note (issue)